Brief Description of Employees’ and Employers’ Associations

 Employees’ Representation in Management

-In addition, according to PRC Company Law, the board of supervisors shall include shareholders’ representatives and an appropriate number of employees’ representatives; the ratio of employees’ representatives shall not be less than one-third, and such ratio shall be stipulated by the articles of association of the company.
+According to the PRC Company Law, the board of supervisors shall include shareholders’ representatives and an appropriate number of employees’ representatives; the ratio of employees’ representatives shall not be less than one-third, and such ratio shall be stipulated by the articles of association of the company.
 Employees’ representatives sitting on the board of supervisors shall be appointed by company employees via an ERC or EC or other forms of democratic election.

 Other Types of Employee Representative Bodies